-Additionally, the distribution of players from the same country must be approximately even across sections; that is, there should not be a significant bunching of players from one country in one section while another section has few players from that same country.
-To accomplish this manually, take your Groups (determined through the above procedure), and make sufficient switches of players with approximately the same ratings across the multiple groups, these switches being chosen specifically to decrease the number of players from the same country in any one section.
+Additionally, the distribution of players from the same country must be approximately even across sections; that is, there is not to be a significant bunching of players from one country in one section while another section has few players from that same country.
+To accomplish this manually, take your groups (determined through the above procedure), and make sufficient switches of players with approximately the same ratings across the multiple groups, these switches being chosen specifically to decrease the number of players from the same country in any one section.

-No player who is allowed to registered multiple times in the same tournament can be paired against himself/herself.
+Players who are permitted to registered multiple times in the same tournament cannot be paired against themselves.

 In team tournaments, where several teams play over several boards, the allocation of colours will be so arranged that the team which has drawn 1 on board 1 will have white against those teams which have drawn an even number and a change of colour will always alternate in the direction of board and player.
-[Reference: Tournament Rules]

 4.12.
-Organizing a tournament involving teams of players
+Organising a tournament involving teams of players

-At no time can an event be organized where a player is registered to play against himself/herself.
+At no time can an event be organized where players are registered to play against themselves.